reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 Note that each Square has its own state: the `value` stored in each Square is completely independent of the others.
 When you call a `set` function in a component, React automatically updates the child components inside of it too.

-After your made the above changes, your code will look like this:
+After you've made the above changes, your code will look like this:

 <Sandpack>